Building & Testing

 test_2d2D transforms, determinants, inverses.

-test_tddCharacterisation tests pinned to bit-exact reference values.
+test_tddCharacterization tests pinned to bit-exact reference values.

 Running a single binary

-make build/test_basic
+make test-comprehensive

 # or all of them at once